Bastiantkt/Windows-Dual-Boot-Without-USB/README.md

 # Dual Boot Windows Installation from a Live System

 ## Prerequisites
-- A bootable Windows installation media (USB/DVD) or ISO you have extracted or mounted with the .WIM you want to deploy to your shrinked partition.
+- Windows installation media (USB/DVD) or ISO you have extracted or mounted with the .WIM you want to deploy to your shrinked partition.
-- A live system (e.g., Windows PE or any Linux live system with access to `diskpart` and `dism` commands).
+- A live system Windows with access to `diskpart` and `dism` commands).
 - A working knowledge of partitioning and disk management.

 ## Installation Steps